nabeelvalley/docs/content/docs/random/neovim.md

 let g:coc_global_extensions = [ 'coc-tsserver', 'coc-eslint', 'coc-prettier', 'coc-json' ]
 ```

-The relevant extensions will be automatically installed the next time you open an editor if they aren't already
+The relevant CoC extensions will be automatically installed the next time you open an editor if they aren't already

 ## Key Bindings/Mappings